¶¶ÒùÊÓƵ

 APEC also serves as a platform to share best practices with key partners on trade, economic integration and structural reform.

-In 2020, APEC partners accounted for over 82 percent of Canada's total merchandise trade.
-Foreign direct investment from APEC economies in Canada was $564 billion in 2020.
+In 2023 APEC partners accounted for nearly 84% of Canada's total merchandise trade.
+Foreign direct investment from APEC economies in Canada was $866.2 billion in 2023, an increase of 28% compared to 2020.
 Four of Canada's top five trading partners are APEC members (U.S., China, Mexico and Japan).

-More than 20 Government of Canada partner departments are engaged in APEC’s broad agenda ranging from customs procedures and regulatory reform to women’s economic empowerment, mental health and health industry ethics.
-In this regard, APEC serves a valuable role as an incubator of ideas and provides Canada with an opportunity to shape the Asia-Pacific region’s trade priorities. ¶¶ÒùÊÓƵ coordinates Canada’s engagement at APEC.
+¶¶ÒùÊÓƵ coordinates Canada’s engagement at APEC, with more than 20 Government of Canada partner departments involved in APEC’s broad agenda, ranging from customs procedures and regulatory reform to women’s economic empowerment, mental health and just energy transition.
+In this regard, APEC serves a valuable role as an incubator of ideas and provides Canada with an opportunity to shape the Asia-Pacific region’s trade priorities with an innovative and inclusive lens.
+Moreover, Canada’s engagement at APEC is a marker of our commitment to the region and contributes towards our Indo-Pacific Strategy strategic objectives and our overarching priority to be an active and engaged partner in the region.

 Private Sector Engagement